 There are various rumours across different RCN departments about a ghost (nicknamed the ‘Grey Lady’) who over the years has been seen throughout the building.
 Suffice to say it is a little unnerving when you’re sitting downstairs in the library towards closing time when most members have left, when all of a sudden in the darkness, the lift comes down of its own accord without anyone having called it, or anyone inside of it… Perhaps the Grey Lady prefers lifts considering her history.

-The Royal College of Nursing is taking part in Open House London this year, so feel free to come along for a free tour on the 22 September 2018 to see the staircase for yourself and to find out more on the history of our building.
-Alternatively you can book tours by contacting us, more details here.
+The Royal College of Nursing is taking part in Open House London again this year, so come along for a free tour on the 21 September 2019 to see the staircase for yourself and to find out more on the history of our building.
+There's no need to book, though please expect short queues during busy periods.
+Tours take 30 minutes and will run from 10am until 4.30pm.
+Alternatively you can book tours on this page.